Pentazocine

 Why is this medicine prescribed?

-Pentazocine is used to relieve moderate to severe pain.
+Pentazocine is used to relieve severe pain in people who are expected to need an opioid pain medication and who cannot be treated with other pain medications.
 Pentazocine is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 Are there other uses for this medicine?